CaioAugustus/Baldur-s-Gate-How-To-Mod/README.md

 ## Final Step

  If you did all the steps correctly the game should be ready to go from the start, just start a new game and have fun !!!

+---

+ ## Extra - Client Side Mods

+Maybe you want some mods that improve your gameplay client side, well, the **Client Side Mod** may help you